 Metadata is king of content

 Metadata can be referred to as a set of data that provides information about data.
-It plays a vital role in managing and finding digital assets, especially when these are dispersed in the in the system.
+It plays a vital role in managing and finding digital assets, especially when these are dispersed in the system.
 With an increased volume of digital assets, adding relevant metadata to every individual or group of assets for easy retrieval is critical.

 While metadata can improve the efficiency of the organization in placing assets, ensuring that the expected asset is returned when a user searches for it, with keywords, becomes paramount.
 Our experience, made us list down a few challenges that functional testers should be aware of while testing the system for readiness: